Hong Kong leader Lam does not rule out Beijing help, as economy suffers

 China dismisses such accusations, saying foreign governments, including Britain and the United States, have fanned anti-China sentiment.

-U.S. President Donald Trump said on Monday that if anything bad happened in Hong Kong it would be bad for the U.S.-China trade talks.
+U.S. President Donald Trump said on Monday anything bad happening in Hong Kong would be bad for U.S.-China trade talks.

+The protests have threatened to entangle global businesses that have alluded to the turmoil in publicity material, including U.S. luxury jewelry retailer Tiffany & Co and sports brand Vans.

+Chinese state television said it would not air NBA exhibition games played in the country this week after a tweet by a Houston Rockets executive backing the protests.

+“In our opinion, any speech that challenges national sovereignty and social stability, should not be regarded as a freedom of expression,” CCTV said.

 China’s Oct.
-1 National Day holiday week is normally a time when Hong Kong is flooded with visitors, but many shops were closed and tourist numbers plummeted, said Lam, warning the city’s third quarter economic data would “surely be very bad”.
+1 National Day holiday week is normally a time when Hong Kong is flooded with visitors, but many shops were closed and tourist numbers plummeted 50%, said Lam, warning the city’s third quarter economic data would “surely be very bad”.

-“For the first six days of October, during the so-called Golden Week holiday, visitors visiting Hong Kong plunged over 50%,” she said.
-Retail, catering, tourism and hotels had been hit hard, with some 600,000 people affected, she said.

 The territory is facing its first recession in a decade.

-Hong Kong’s metro, which carried some 5 million people daily, was only partially operating on Tuesday, scores of shops were closed and a tenth of ATMs were broken due to vandalism.
+Hong Kong’s metro, which normally carries some 5 million people daily, was only partially operating on Tuesday.
+Scores of shops were closed and many bank cash machines were vandalized.

 Lam appealed to property developers and landlords to offer relief to retailers whose businesses had been hit.